Haeeul/Haeeul.github.io/_featured_categories/bronzeV.md

 layout: list

 # The title of the tag's page.
-title: Algorithm
+title: Bronze V

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-slug: algorithm
+slug: bronze-V

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  알고리즘 박살내기🔗
+  백준 Bronze V 레벨 박살내기✍️

 # (Optional) You can disable grouping posts by date.
 # no_groups: true